Warring French right looks to Sarkozy as a saviour

 Even if the party can hold together, the feud risks distracting the UMP for months from its role as the main opposition party, benefiting both the left and the far-right ahead of local elections in 2014.

-"This bad soap opera has to end because democracy needs an operational opposition," the Socialist Party said in a tweet.

-Le Figaro urged Fillon and Cope in a front-page editorial to "stop the massacre" and said the "pitiful spectacle" of their week-long sparring was an insult to politics.

-Hollande had been due to meet Cope, as UMP leader, on Monday to discuss institutional changes but the meeting was postponed after Cope rejected Juppe's suggestion of forming a new, more neutral, committee to determine the result of the November 18 vote.
+Hollande was due to meet Cope, as UMP leader, on Monday to discuss institutional changes but the meeting was postponed after Cope rejected Juppe's suggestion of forming a new, more neutral, committee to determine the result of the Nov.
+18 vote.

 The UMP appeals committee was due to give its latest verdict on Monday or Tuesday on the vote, which Cope says he won by 98 votes out of nearly 175,000 cast.
 Fillon says he would have won by 26 votes had about 1,000 overseas ballots not been excluded.

-Juppe said it was possible the UMP could hold a fresh vote, an idea backed by 71 percent of the public according to an opinion poll published in the weekly Journal du Dimanche on Sunday.
+Juppe said it was possible the party could hold a fresh leadership vote, an idea backed by 71 percent of the French public according to an opinion poll published in the weekly Journal du Dimanche on Sunday.
 Cope said the idea made no sense.

-Cope, who has said he would put his presidential ambitions on hold if Sarkozy decided to run in 2017, also said he believed his mentor had no intention of interfering in the vote.
+A close ally of Sarkozy who has said he would put his own presidential ambitions on hold should his mentor decide to make a comeback, Cope also said he believed Sarkozy had "no intention of interfering" in the leadership contest.

-(Additional reporting by Gerard Bon, Nicholas Vinocur, Brian Love and Astrid Wendlandt; Writing by Catherine Bremer; Editing by Pravin Char)